 The Act requires that non-exempt employees be paid for all hours worked for the pay period that the hours were worked.
-Departments must maintain a system for the employees to record time worked.
+Departments must follow University policy to record time worked.
+Only a University approved time sheet or electronic solution may be used to record time.
+Employees must acknowledge that their time record is truthful and accurate.
 Non-exempt employees are assigned to work a schedule and are expected to arrive to work on time, adhere to assigned break schedules and depart at the conclusion of their assigned workday, unless on approved leave.
-The systems used may include daily sign in sheet A, daily sign in sheet B, time cards, or an approved electronic process.
-Employees must sign time records to acknowledge they are truthful and accurate.
-Supervisors must review and authorize time records to insure proper payment is made.
+Supervisors must review and authorize time records to ensure proper payment is made.
 Discrepancies will be reviewed by Dean or senior department head.
-The Office of Human Resources should also be consulted to insure compliance with the Fair Labor Standards Act.
-If time clock or other electronic time entry system is not available, departments shall use the University approved sign in sheet.
-Contact the Office of Human Resources to request a copy of this form.
+The Office of Human Resources should also be consulted to ensure compliance with the Fair Labor Standards Act.

 A. Employee and Supervisor Responsibilities: